 Alocasia houseplants are known for their distinctive and stunning foliage.
-Broad heart- or arrowhead-shaped, textured leaves can feature flat or wavy edges and boast distinctive veining that is often creamed colored and provides stark contrast from the deep green of the leaf.
-Alocasia have a very commanding presence.
-This is a plant that pulls you in with its striking looks and undeniable charm and adds effortless style to any end table or bookcase.
+Broad heart- or arrowhead-shaped, textured leaves can feature flat or wavy edges and boast distinctive veining that is often creamed colored and provides a stark contrast from the deep green of the leaf.
+Alocasias have a very commanding presence.
+This plant pulls you in with its striking looks and undeniable charm and adds effortless style to any end table or bookcase.

-Like all indoor plants, it is easier to care for the Alocasia when you understand more about its origin.
+It is easier to care for the alocasia like all indoor plants when you understand more about its origin.
 These are subtropical plants that hail from Asia and Eastern Australia.
-In nature, these plants grow underneath a tree canopy, so the Alocasia naturally develops large leaves to help give it an edge over other plants when it comes to soaking up sunlight.
+In nature, these plants grow underneath a tree canopy, so the alocasia naturally develops large leaves to help give it an edge over other plants when it comes to soaking up sunlight.
 Some varieties of alocasia and colocasia will grow into massive plants with exceptionally large leaves.
 Smaller types (Jewel Alocasias) are available that are more manageable and will not take over your home if space is a concern.
 Expect your alocasia to proliferate during the warmer months.
 These fast-growing houseplants can push out new leaves almost weekly when actively growing.
 Alocasia will hold steady until the next growing season when the weather turns cold.

-Under the right conditions, your Alocasia will bloom.
-The flowers feature a spathe and spadix, but typically end up concealed by the leaves.
-The foliage of Alocasia is the real showstopper.
+Under the right conditions, your alocasia will bloom.
+The flowers feature a spathe and spadix but are typically concealed by the leaves.
+The foliage of alocasia and colocasia is the real showstopper.

-Water Alocasia plants when the top couple of inches of the soil are dry.
-Alocasia have medium water requirements, while colocasia have higher water requirements especially when grown in containers outdoors.
+Water alocasia plants when the top couple of inches of the soil are dry.
+Alocasias have medium water requirements, while colocasia have higher water requirements especially when grown in containers outdoors.
 Even consistent moisture is ideal.
-Alocasia like to partially dry out between waterings, but they definitely do not like to be soggy.
+Alocasia like to partially dry out between waterings, but they do not like to be soggy.
 Cut back on watering during the colder months if the plant is not actively growing.

-Alocasia houseplants thrive when they receive lots of humidity which makes sense given their subtropical origins.
+Alocasia and colocasia houseplants thrive when they receive lots of humidity which makes sense given their subtropical origins.
 Placing the houseplant in an area with high humidity is ideal.
 If you live in a drier climate or just don't have an area with enough humidity, then consider using a humidifier or a pebble tray with water.
-Both of these options can help give these plants the extra boost of dampness they crave.
+These options can help give these plants the extra boost of dampness they crave.
 Learn how to increase the humidity for your alocasia and other indoor plants!

-Routine fertilizing, especially when the houseplant is actively growing can help these plants push out new growth.
-Varieties known for exceptionally large leaves can really benefit from feedings.
-A diluted complete liquid fertilizer, a fish/seaweed emulsion, or a slow-release fertilizer are all great choices for Alocasia.
-It is not necessary to feed an Alocasia if the plant is dormant.
+Routine fertilizing, especially when the houseplant is actively growing, can help these plants push out new growth.
+Varieties known for exceptionally large leaves can benefit from feedings.
+A diluted complete liquid fertilizer, a fish/seaweed emulsion, or a slow-release fertilizer are all excellent choices for alocasia and colocasia.
+Do not fertilize when the plant is dormant.
 Learn all about how to fertilize your indoor plants!

-- Rotate the pot a quarter turn every time you water your Alocasia.
-This will ensure the plant receives even sunlight and will prevent it from growing towards the light and becoming top-heavy.
-This is a helpful tip for all houseplants, but since Alocasia can grow rather quickly it is particularly helpful for this plant.
+- Rotate the pot a quarter turn every time you water your alocasia.
+This will ensure the plant receives even sunlight and prevent it from growing towards the light and becoming top-heavy.

-- Alocasia like to be a bit root bound so there is seldom an urgent need to repot.
-However, these indoor plants have a tendency to outgrow their pots since they can be fast growers.
-When it's time to repot your Alocasia, select a pot 1-2" larger than the current pot or carefully separate the roots to divide the plant and repot into multiple containers.
+- Alocasia like to be a bit root bound, so there is seldom an urgent need to re-pot.
+However, these indoor plants tend to outgrow their pots since they can be fast growers.
+When it's time to re-pot your alocasia, select a pot that is 1-2" larger than the current pot or carefully separate the roots to divide the plant and re-pot into multiple containers.
 Routinely dividing the plant can help keep it at a more manageable size if space is limited.

-- Alocasia have a rhizome root system.
+- Alocasias have a rhizome-type root system.
 These thick roots will store extra water for the plant.
-The nodes are located on the roots, so to propagate an Alocasia, remove a section of the root and plant it in soil.
-Given enough time and the right conditions, a new plant will sprout from the rhizome.
+The nodes are located on the roots, therefore to propagate an alocasia, remove a section of the root and plant it in soil.
+A new plant will sprout from the rhizome with enough time and the right conditions.